Mohomed-Aathif/BookManager/README.md

 Delete books

 Each book contains the following properties:
-- Id
 - Title
 - Author
 - ISBN
 - Publication Date

-The backend stores the data using an in-memory list.

 ## Project Structure